andradearthurf/andradearthurf/README.md

 - 🔭 I hold a degree in Computer Engineering from the Universidade Federal do Espírito Santo
 - 🌱 I’m currently learning Data Science with Python and Backend with NodeJs
+- 🏊‍♂️ Diving into Artificial Neural Networks with  <a href="https://www.tensorflow.org/?hl=pt-br">TensorFlow</a> and  <a href="https://github.com/optuna/optuna">Optuna</a> for hyperparameter optimization
 - 📚 Full stack development student
 - 📌 Brazilian student